McFizh/smad/README.md

   - "userPrincipalName" .. email address that user can authenticate with, also shown in user attributes
 - password
   - Plaintext password for user (so don't store any actual secrets here)
+- cn
+  - "Common name" identifier for user object (also appears as name in attributes field)
 - groups
   - List of groups the user belongs to (case sensitive, must be found in groups.json)
 - attributes
   - Extra attributes to add to search result for users, like: countryCode, givenName ..
-Do not add upn manually here
+Do not add upn/name attributes manually here

+## Group configuration

+- cn
+  - "Common name" identifier for group object (also appears as name in attributes field)

 ## SSL support